dukanegolder/weather-tracker/README.md

 ## Description

-For this project I created a simple and easy to use weather tracking website that takes inputs of the cities names and pulls up a five day forcast of the city that was searched
+For this project I created a simple and easy to use weather tracking website that takes inputs of the cities names and pulls up a five day forcast of the city that was searched.

 ## Table of Contents